-- Complete and sign the vetting invitation form
+- Complete and sign the Vetting Invitation and Proof of Identity Forms

-Step 3: After receipt and acceptance of your signed invitation form and declaration, you will;
+Step 3: After receipt, review and acceptance of your signed invitation form and declaration, you will;

 - Receive an e-mail from the National Vetting Bureau with a direct link to online vetting application

 - Have 30 days to complete and submit the online vetting application.

 Step 4: The National Vetting Bureau processes the application and forwards a Vetting Disclosure to the relevant organisation**.